akib1162100/financial-demo/README.md

 ## GitHub Secrets

-In your GitHub repository, go to `Settings > Secrets`, and add these `New repository secrets` .
+Secrets can be added to your GitHub repository by going to `Settings > Secrets` and selecting `New repository secret`.

 When entering the value, do not use quotes.